That was my immediate reaction to the first sentence of this post by Dr. Natacha Pierre.

 Yes, my unconscious brain might well see fibroids as an out.

-Dr. Pierre, fibroids, Black women, and integrative medicine
+Dr. Pierre, fibroids, Black women, and integrative medicine.

-Studies like this one are showing up daily in Western research: Mind-body connection is built into brain.
+Studies like this one are now showing up daily in Western research: Mind-body connection is built into brain.
 And that’s why Dr. Pierre’s approach to fibroid management for Black women caught my eye.

 And regardless of your ethnicity or cultural heritage, her comments on trauma-informed healing will almost certainly be relevant to something in your past.